Top 10 Travel Experiences to Remember Forever, Part 1

 It all starts with the dull rhythmic thud of the drums, slow… steady… gradually building and becoming faster.
 Louder.
 The orchestra kicks in, adding to the crescendo.
 The electric guitars begin a face-off with the violins, and the hairs stand up on the back of my neck.
 The dying rays of the setting sun reflect off the stone walls.
 The terracotta colours are mesmerising as they shimmer and fade.
 It is the start of two of the best hours I’ve ever experienced.
 Yet I can’t help but wonder what my ancestors would have thought.

 Try to get there early so you can catch the sunset; I promise it’s worth it!
-Keep an eye on the Athens Festival website for the 2021 programme if this is on your list.
+Keep an eye on the Athens Festival website for the annual programme if this is on your list.

-Top tip: Don’t forget your own country!
+Top tip: don’t forget your own country!

 Remember not to overlook your own country and what it can offer as one of your top travel experiences.
 We often see less of our own countries than we do of other destinations.
-Pretending to be a tourist gives you a different perspective on things you might miss when rushing about every day.
+Pretending to be a tourist gives you a different perspective on things that you might miss when rushing about every day.

 Hagia Sophia, Istanbul, Turkey